Cryptosporidiosis

 • Ingesting parasites acquired from close contact with an infected person or animal

-The thick-walled eggs of Cryptosporidium are very hardy and are frequently present in swimming pools, hot tubes, water parks, lakes, and rivers around the world.
+The thick-walled eggs of Cryptosporidium are very hardy and are frequently present in swimming pools, hot tubs, water parks, lakes, and rivers around the world.
 The parasite is not killed by freezing or by the usual levels of chlorine in swimming pools or drinking water.

 After people swallow the eggs, the eggs move to the intestine, where they release an immature form of the parasite, which enters the cells that line the intestine.
 The parasite matures, multiplies, and produces eggs.
 People then pass the eggs in their feces.
 Only a small number of Cryptosporidium eggs are required to cause infection.
 Because of the enormous number of Cryptosporidium that an infected person or animal can shed (10 million to 100 million) in their stool and the ability of just a few ingested organisms to start an infection, the infection can easily spread person-to-person, for example, in day care centers or petting zoos.